StanleyTK/StanleyTK/README.md

 Welcome to my GitHub profile!
 I'm Stanley Kim, a passionate software engineer who loves diving into complex problems and emerging with elegant solutions.

 🔭 **What I'm currently working on:**
-- Building [StockPulse](https://github.com/stanleytk/StockPulse/), a real-time stock portfolio tracker and simulation game, using React, Next.js, Java, Spring Boot, and MySQL.
+- Building [StockPulse](https://github.com/stanleytk/StockPulse/), a real-time stock portfolio tracker and simulation game, using React, Next.js, Java, Spring, and MySQL.
 - Enhancing my chess engine, MyChessEngine, to handle complex move scenarios and improve AI decision-making.

 🌱 **What I'm currently learning:**